adnane-ka/simple-uuid/README.md

 a simple laravel package to generate uuid instead of auto incrementing ids as primary keys.

 ### what's even a uuid?
-UUID stands for Universally Unique IDentifier. as you may encounter the acronym of it GUID (which stands for Globally Unique IDentifier).
+UUID stands for Universally Unique IDentifier. as you may encounter the acronym of it GUID (Globally Unique IDentifier).

 It’s a 16 bytes Worldwide unique number!
 And absolulty, without using any kind of central authority or any external APIS.
 Actually, the way it is generated, following a standardized algorithm, ensures that every UUID is unique. and kinda impossible to generate the exact same UUID as another one somewhere else in the whole world.